Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation on Unlearning Benchmarks

 \underline{WMDP.} We adopt a multi-view evaluation suite under the $\widehat{\pk}$ setting.
-The first view is Acc on multiple-choice QA, consistent with the official benchmark, and is computed using {max-token}~\citep{li2024wmdp}, which selects the answer based on the predicted probability of each option index A/B/C/D. However, Acc alone can be misleading in unlearning evaluation, as a model may produce a response that reveals sensitive or hazardous knowledge in its explanation even when the chosen option is incorrect (see \textbf{Table~\ref{tab:example_wmdp_0}}).
+The first view is Acc on multiple-choice QA, consistent with the official benchmark, and is computed using {max-token}~\cite{li2024wmdp}, which selects the answer based on the predicted probability of each option index A/B/C/D. However, Acc alone can be misleading in unlearning evaluation, as a model may produce a response that reveals sensitive or hazardous knowledge in its explanation even when the chosen option is incorrect (see \textbf{Table~\ref{tab:example_wmdp_0}}).
 The second view is response-based evaluation, as measured by LJ, which compares free-form generations from unlearned models compared to the description of the correct choice.
 Unlike MUSE, metrics such as RS, ES, and CS are less suitable here because WMDP responses are open-ended, domain-specific, and often involve reasoning beyond lexical overlap.

-\textbf{LLM Unlearning Methods.} We conduct our evaluations on the LLaMA-3.2-1B-Instruct~\cite{dorna2025openunlearning}, LLaMA2-7B, ICLM-7B~\cite{shi2024muse}, and Zephyr-7B-beta~\cite{li2024wmdp} models for TOFU, MUSE-News, MUSE-Books, and WMDP, respectively. \textit{Original} refers to the fine-tuned model on TOFU and MUSE; \textit{Retrain} denotes models retrained from scratch while excluding the forget set; such models are available for the TOFU and MUSE benchmarks.
-In addition to standard SOTA methods (RMU, GradDiff, NPO, SimNPO, BLUR-NPO), we also include two recent proposed algorithms: NPO+ENT~\cite{scholten2024probabilistic}, which augments NPO with an entropy-based penalty on the token distribution during unlearning (see Appendix~\ref{tab:NPO+ENT} for details); NPO-SAM~\cite{fan2025towards}, which incorporates sharpness-aware minimization. \textbf{Table~\ref{tab:unlearning-check}} summarizes the evaluated methods and the chosen base metrics $\sf{CoreM}(\cdot, \cdot)$ to compute $\widehat{\pkt}$–[$\sf{CoreM}(\cdot,\cdot)$] for each benchmark.
+\textbf{LLM Unlearning Methods.} We conduct our evaluations on the LLaMA-3.2-1B-Instruct~\cite{dorna2025openunlearning}, LLaMA2-7B~\cite{shi2024muse}, and Zephyr-7B-beta~\cite{li2024wmdp} models for TOFU, MUSE-News, and WMDP, respectively. \textit{Original} refers to the fine-tuned model on TOFU and MUSE; \textit{Retrain} denotes models retrained from scratch while excluding the forget set; such models are available for the TOFU and MUSE benchmarks.
+In addition to standard SOTA methods (RMU, GradDiff, NPO, SimNPO, BLUR-NPO, LoUK, NPO-SURE), we also include two recent proposed algorithms: NPO+ENT~\cite{scholten2024probabilistic}, which augments NPO with an entropy-based penalty on the token distribution during unlearning (see Appendix~\ref{tab:NPO+ENT} for details); NPO-SAM~\cite{fan2025towards}, which incorporates sharpness-aware minimization. \textbf{Table~\ref{tab:unlearning-check}} summarizes the evaluated methods and the core metric used for each set.

-\textbf{Decoding Strategy.} Unlike previous unlearning evaluations that rely on deterministic decoding methods, we adopt a \textit{probabilistic decoding} strategy to better reflect real-world LLM deployment.
-In modern text generation, decoding stochasticity is commonly controlled by parameters such as \textit{temperature}, \textit{top-$p$}~\cite{holtzman2019curious}, and \textit{top-$k$}~\cite{fan2018hierarchical}, which jointly balance diversity and determinism in model outputs.
-In this work, we focus on \textit{temperature} and \textit{top-$p$} as our primary controls for sampling randomness.